-2. No column, row or box can have two squares with the same number.
+2. No column, row or subgrid can have two cells with the same number.

-The puzzle can be solved with the help of the numbers in the top parts of certain squares.
-These numbers are the products of the digits in all the squares horizontally and vertically adjacent to the square.
+The puzzle can be solved with the help of the numbers in the top parts of certain cells.
+These numbers are the products of the digits in all the cells horizontally and vertically adjacent to the cell.

 A Short Demonstration

-The square in the top left corner of this Sudoku contains the number 20.
-20 is the product of the digits in the two adjacent squares, which therefore must contain the digits 4 and 5.
+The cell in the top left corner of this Sudoku contains the number 20.
+20 is the product of the digits in the two adjacent cells, which therefore must contain the digits 4 and 5.
 The 5 cannot go in the cell below the top left hand corner because 5 is not a factor of 96 (the product shown in the third cell down on the left hand side of the puzzle).
-Therefore 5 must be entered into the
+Therefore 5 must be entered into the cell to

 A printable version of the problem can be found here